dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 Communicating with each other is an important part of developing software.
 Rarely is software developed by one and only one person, and even if developed solo, you have your future and past selves to communicate with.
-Documentation such typespecs assist you with creating total functions that let you compose functions safely.
+Documenting such typespecs assist you with creating total functions that let you compose functions safely.
 That leads us to our final pattern we'll explore today.

 ## Composition